A-Rutledge/SummonerWars/Game of Cards: Strategy Unveiled Through Data Analysis.md

 10/07:
 Lots of QA testing today.
 Spent a lot of time combing through the game logs looking for any inaccuracies now that I have brought in many different factions.
 Each faction being able to break the rules in different ways is proving to be a challenge.
 Spent some time reading through pandas documentation and building out more metrics I can capture from the data.
 Still working on a way to get it all graphed.

+10/08:

+Added logic for tracking the number of cards destroyed.
+It's working in most cases, but Obsidian Dwarves are causing an issue with the "Wild Swing" ability.
+It does multiple instances of damage so it is not properly capturing the "was destroyed" text with the current logic.
+I can change it to just append player based off what round it is, but have not made that change yet.